 On October 7, 2007, Manny Pacquiao was promoted to Master Sergeant in the Reserve Force of the Philippine Army.

-In 2007, Manny Pacquiao was officially enrolled at Notre Dame of Dadiangas University (NDDU) under the bachelor's degree of business administration major in marketing management program.
+In 2007, Manny Pacquiao enrolled at Notre Dame of Dadiangas University (NDDU) to pursue a bachelor's degree in business administration, majoring in marketing management.

-In November 2008, Manny Pacquiao was featured on the cover of Reader's Digest Asia, with a seven-page story published before his fight against De La Hoya.
+In November 2008, Manny Pacquiao was featured on the cover of Reader's Digest Asia, which included a seven-page story about his boxing career and life before his fight against De La Hoya.

-Forbes listed Manny Pacquiao as the world's equal sixth highest paid athlete in 2008, with a total of $40 million.
+From the second half of 2008 to the first half of 2009, Forbes listed Manny Pacquiao as the world's equal sixth highest paid athlete.

-In 2008, Manny Pacquiao continued his studies at Notre Dame of Dadiangas University (NDDU) under the bachelor's degree of business administration major in marketing management program, however, he did not finish the program.
+In 2008, Manny Pacquiao continued his studies at Notre Dame of Dadiangas University (NDDU) under the bachelor's degree program of business administration major in marketing management.
+However, he did not complete the program.

-In 2008, Manny Pacquiao participated in the parade of nations of the 2008 Summer Olympics opening ceremony as the Philippine delegation's flag bearer, the first-ever non-participant to serve as the country's flagbearer.
+In 2008, Manny Pacquiao participated in the parade of nations at the Summer Olympics opening ceremony as the Philippine delegation's flag bearer, becoming the first-ever non-participant to serve in this role.

-In 2008, Manny Pacquiao starred alongside Ara Mina and Valerie Concepcion in the movie "Anak ng Kumander" (Child of a Commander), which was not commercially successful and received negative reviews.
+In 2008, Manny Pacquiao starred with Ara Mina and Valerie Concepcion in "Anak ng Kumander" (Child of a Commander).
+The movie was not commercially successful and received negative reviews.

 In 2008, Manny Pacquiao was awarded Ring magazine, ESPN and BWAA's Fighter of the Year.

-On November 3, 2009, Manny Pacquiao covered "Sometimes When We Touch" by Dan Hill on Jimmy Kimmel Live!, marking his first singing performance on American TV.
+On November 3, 2009, Manny Pacquiao covered "Sometimes When We Touch", originally by Dan Hill, on Jimmy Kimmel Live!, marking his first singing performance on American TV.

 On November 16, 2009, Manny Pacquiao appeared on the cover of Time magazine Asia.
-The accompanying article highlighted his charisma and global appeal, noting endorsements from brands like Nike and his rise from humble beginnings.
+The feature story highlighted his charisma, intelligence, and backstory, noting his appeal to global brands like Nike and his rise from humble beginnings.

-On November 21, 2009, Manny Pacquiao announced his second attempt to win a seat in Congress, this time for Sarangani province, his wife's hometown.
+On November 21, 2009, Manny Pacquiao announced his intention to run for a congressional seat in Sarangani province.

-On December 25, 2009, the superhero/comedy film "Wapakman," starring Manny Pacquiao, was released as an entry to the 2009 Metro Manila Film Festival.
-Like his previous films, it was not commercially successful.
+On December 25, 2009, Manny Pacquiao's superhero/comedy film, "Wapakman", was released as an entry to the 2009 Metro Manila Film Festival.
+The film was not commercially successful.

-In 2009, Manny Pacquiao was included in Time's 100 most influential people and Forbes' Celebrity 100 list, recognizing his boxing achievements and influence among Filipinos.
+In 2009, Manny Pacquiao was named one of Time's 100 most influential people and was included in Forbes' Celebrity 100 list.

-On March 3, 2010, Manny Pacquiao returned to Jimmy Kimmel Live! to cover "Nothing's Gonna Change My Love for You."
+On March 3, 2010, Manny Pacquiao returned to Jimmy Kimmel Live! to cover another song, "Nothing's Gonna Change My Love for You".

-In May 2010, Manny Pacquiao was elected to the House of Representatives in the 15th Congress of the Philippines, representing Sarangani province, securing a significant victory over the Chiongbian clan.
+In May 2010, Manny Pacquiao was elected to the House of Representatives in the 15th Congress of the Philippines, representing Sarangani province, defeating Roy Chiongbian.

 On June 25, 2010, Manny Pacquiao completed a 10-day crash course on Development Legislation and Governance at the Development Academy of the Philippines.

-On November 13, 2010, Manny Pacquiao won his eighth boxing world title in different weight divisions, defeating Antonio Margarito to win the WBC Super Welterweight title, earning him a Guinness World Record.
+On November 13, 2010, Manny Pacquiao defeated Antonio Margarito to win the WBC Super Welterweight title, marking his eighth world title in different weight divisions.

-ESPN Magazine reported that Manny Pacquiao was one of the two top earning athletes for 2010, earning $32 million for his two boxing matches.
+ESPN Magazine reported that Manny Pacquiao was one of the top-earning athletes for 2010, earning $32 million for his two boxing matches against Clottey and Margarito.

 In 2010, Manny Pacquiao entered politics and was elected as the representative of Sarangani.

-In April 2011, Manny Pacquiao recorded Dan Hill's "Sometimes When We Touch" as a single, which reached number 19 on the Billboard Adult Contemporary chart.
+In April 2011, Manny Pacquiao released Dan Hill's "Sometimes When We Touch" as a single, which reached number 19 on the Billboard Adult Contemporary chart, making him one of the few Southeast Asians to enter a US Billboard chart.

-Between 2005 and 2011, Manny Pacquiao had the most consecutive boxing world title fight victories at different weights, with 15, earning him a Guinness World Record.
+2011 marks the end of Manny Pacquiao having the most consecutive boxing world title fight victories at different weights.

 In 2011, Manny Pacquiao won the Best Fighter ESPY Award.

-In 2012, Manny Pacquiao's reign as the best active boxer in the world, pound for pound, ended after losses.
+Manny Pacquiao was rated as the best active boxer in the world, pound for pound, until his losses in 2012.

-On November 26, 2013, the Philippine Bureau of Internal Revenue (BIR) froze Manny Pacquiao's Philippine bank accounts due to alleged failure to pay ₱2.2 billion in taxes for earnings from his fights in the United States from 2008 to 2009.
+On November 26, 2013, the Philippine Bureau of Internal Revenue (BIR) froze Manny Pacquiao's Philippine bank accounts due to alleged failure to pay ₱2.2 billion in taxes from his earnings in the United States from 2008 to 2009.

-In 2013, Manny Pacquiao was re-elected unopposed to the 16th Congress of the Philippines.
-His wife, Jinkee, was also elected as vice-governor of Sarangani.
+In 2013, Manny Pacquiao was re-elected to the 16th Congress of the Philippines, running unopposed.
+His wife, Jinkee, was elected as vice-governor of Sarangani.

 On April 17, 2014, Manny Pacquiao announced his intention to join the Philippine Basketball Association as the playing coach of Kia Motors Basketball team.